Cybersecurity Testing in 2026: Impact of AI

 Adversarial Attacks on AI Systems

-The use of AI by cybercriminals is becoming more advanced and increasingly focused on finding ways to trick weaknesses that exist within these technologies.
-By changing some of the input data it misleads AI algorithms in favorable decision-making and is called adversarial attacks.
+The use of AI by cybercriminals is becoming more advanced and increasingly focused on finding ways to exploit weaknesses that exist within these technologies.
+By changing some of the input data, it misleads AI algorithms in favorable decision-making and is called an adversarial attack.
 For instance, an attacker could add noise to an image with subtle changes that can make the AI-based facial recognition system misclassify a person.

 Data Privacy Concerns

-AI is data-hungry, and when we talk about security testing, those datasets are often very sensitive such as user credentials, financial information or just normal PII.
-AI depends on data, and therefore, the two are closely linked — if data is stored in the cloud or shared with third-party vendors, then the protection of privacy is also dependent!
+AI is data-hungry, and when we talk about security testing, those datasets are often very sensitive, such as user credentials, financial information, or just normal PII.
+AI depends on data, and therefore, the two are closely linked — if data is stored in the cloud or shared with third-party vendors, then privacy protection is also dependent.

 As a mitigation, it will be necessary for organizations to enforce robust data protection policies on their AI systems, ensuring that they meet privacy requirements like the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
 Read: AI Compliance for Software.